 Applicable Law from a German Perspective

 The law determined pursuant to Article 21 or Article 22 results in application to the succession as a whole.
-This includes the powers of the heirs, the executors of a will and other administrators/fiduciaries of the estate.
-Further, such laws shall apply to the administration of the estate including the sale of property and creditor’s claims.
+This includes the powers of the heirs, the executors of a will, and other administrators/fiduciaries of the estate.
+Further, such laws shall apply to the administration of the estate, including the sale of property and creditors’ claims.
 See Art.
 23 Brussels IV.
-However, even if foreign law governs succession as a whole, German procedural law (Verfahrensrecht) is applicable, e.g. on the question how the powers of an executor are proven.
+However, even if foreign law governs succession as a whole, German procedural law (Verfahrensrecht) is applicable, e.g., on the question of how the powers of an executor are proven.
 Furthermore, German property law (Sachenrecht) will be applicable with respect to assets situated in Germany.

 Under German law, the estate (Nachlass) passes in its entirety directly to one or more individuals who are referred to as "heirs" (Erbe) upon the decedent`s death.
 See § 1922 German Civil Code (BGB).
-The heir (Erbe) or the community of co-heirs (Erbengemeinschaft) administers the estate and there is generally no other person (e.g. executor, administrator) involved in the administration of the estate.
-However, the testator may appoint an executor (Testamentsvollstrecker) or allow somebody else (e.g. the probate court) to appoint such executor who shall execute the testamentary dispositions of the deceased.
+The heir (Erbe) or the community of co-heirs (Erbengemeinschaft) administers the estate, and there is generally no other person (e.g., executor, administrator) involved in the administration of the estate.
+However, the testator may appoint an executor (Testamentsvollstrecker) or allow somebody else (e.g, the probate court) to appoint such an executor who shall execute the testamentary dispositions of the deceased.
 See § 2203 BGB.
 The executor generally has the exclusive right to administer the estate.

 Requirement of a German Certificate of Executorship and/or Certificate of Inheritance

-While in may estate matters a German certificate of inheritance (Erbschein) or German certificate of executorship (Testamentsvollstreckerzeugnis) is obtained to administer an estate in Germany, there is no general law that requires that succession or the right of an executor to administer the estate can only be proven by such certificates. instead, whether these documents are required, will depend on the language used in the Will and the assets in the (German) estate.
+While in many estate matters, a German certificate of inheritance (Erbschein) or German certificate of executorship (Testamentsvollstreckerzeugnis) is obtained to administer an estate in Germany, there is no general law that requires that succession or the right of an executor to administer the estate can only be proven by such certificates.
+Instead, whether these documents are required will depend on the language used in the Will and the assets in the (German) estate.

 Bank Accounts in Germany

-In many situations, German banks, savings banks (Sparkasse) or cooperative banks (Genossenschaftsbanken) will not allow an heir or German executor to liquidate investments unless a German certificate of inheritance or a German certificate of executorship is provided.
-Nevertheless, such requirements are generally internal to the financial institutions as there is no specific law which prevents the heir or executor from proving his rights in a manner that differs from the certificate of inheritance (Erbschein).
+In many situations, German banks, savings banks (Sparkasse), or cooperative banks (Genossenschaftsbanken) will not allow an heir or German executor to liquidate investments unless a German certificate of inheritance or a German certificate of executorship is provided.
+Nevertheless, such requirements are generally internal to the financial institutions, as there is no specific law that prevents the heir or executor from proving their rights in a manner that differs from the certificate of inheritance (Erbschein).
 For example, an heir may prove his right by presenting an original copy of the will or contract of inheritance (Erbvertrag) with an Opening Protocol (Eröffnungsprotokoll), if the will clearly shows that he/she is entitled to access the funds (either as an heir or as an executor).
 A foreign grant of probate is generally not recognized.

 Furthermore, there may be other reasons why no German certificate of inheritance or executorship is required.
 Such reasons can include situations where there is